 He also mentioned that it was also a reference to his fan base which had been supporting him along the way.
 After all, he would have never become as successful as he has if it wasn’t for the support of his raving fans.

 As the TJ Hunt YouTube channel grew, revenue from merchandise sales were reportedly outpacing the ad revenue he was earning from his videos.
 By 2016, it was a legitimate business pulling in six-figure annual sales numbers – which is impressive for a 20 year old kid making videos about goofing around with cars.
-Only Adam LZ had a branded merchandise line as successful as Hunt and Company.

 Expanding into the world of aftermarket car parts